 - Garmin Edge 1030 – if you want a fully-featured bike GPS (including all of Garmin’s latest software upgrades) with proper mapping functionality, all with a nice big touchscreen;

 - Garmin Edge 830 – if you want the same feature set but in a newer, smaller (and lighter) device with a smaller screen (still touchscreen though).
 And it’s cheaper.

-Note: links like the ones above are affiliate links – if you click and buy something, I may get a small commission (my affiliate links policy).
+Note: links like the ones above are affiliate links – if you click and buy something, I get a small commission at no extra cost to you (my affiliate links policy).

 Quick Point Of Order

 I don’t actually own either of these devices.
 I do, however use bike GPS devices A LOT.
 And I like looking into the details.

 I own a Garmin Edge 520 (and a knackered 510), a Wahoo ELEMNT BOLT and I was sent a Bryton Rider 450 for a long term review.
 I’m an enthusiastic road cyclist, riding 2-4 times a week, when work and family allows.

 I thought I’d do some research and jot down my findings here, for your benefit (to help decide between the two) as well as my own (1.
 I could well buy one; 2. if you click one of the affiliate links and buy a GPS, I might get a small commission).

 So What Are They?

 The Garmin Edge 830 and 1030 are both cycling GPS devices (or ‘bike computers’).
 The core function of a bike computer, whence attached to the handlebars, is to measuring and record how fast you’re going, how far you’ve ridden, how quickly you’re spinning the pedals.